ArticySoftware/Articy3ImporterForUnreal/README.md

 </p>

 ## Import into Unreal
+**Warning: Please make sure you have your project's build configuration adjusted**

 After every export, going back to Unreal will trigger the ArticyImporter plugin to automatically parse the new file and show a prompt to import the changes.
 While this option is generally robust, there are certain cases in which more control over the import process is required.

 Therefore the articy importer menu, which can be accessed via the level toolbar, enables you to import with more control.